BollineniRohith123/ExamoBuddy/allaboutapp.md

 #### Architecture
 - **Frontend**: Next.js with Tailwind CSS for a responsive, medical-themed UI.
 - **Backend**: Haystack pipelines with agentic RAG, Perplexity API integration, and FastAPI for user/session management.
-- **Database**: PostgreSQL with pgvector for vector embeddings, user data, history, and admin metrics.
+- **Database**: PostgreSQL with pgvector hosted at pgadmin.alviongs.com for vector embeddings, user data, history, and admin metrics.
-- **APIs**: OpenRouter for cost-effective LLM generation, Perplexity for deep research.
+- **APIs**: OpenRouter for cost-effective LLM generation, Perplexity for deep research, and a dedicated reasoning model for improved answer quality.

 #### Step-by-Step Development Plan